How a collaboration among Accenture, Microsoft and SAP to evolve our enterprise system is helping to drive insight, agility and efficiency

 SAP BW migration to SAP HANA

 During this phase, we migrated Accenture’s BW system from Microsoft SQL to SAP HANA for analytics capabilities.
 SAP BW is a mission-critical system that supports statutory and management financial reporting, consolidations and business forecasting.
-Accenture leadership chose this opportunity to lead in the “New” and migrate our first major production SAP application to the public cloud, Microsoft Azure, to achieve greater scalability and environment efficiency.
+We chose to migrate our first major production SAP application to the public cloud, Microsoft Azure, to achieve greater scalability and environment efficiency.

 Breaking new ground at the time, a collaborative effort among Accenture, Microsoft and SAP enabled the team to successfully transition SAP BW from Microsoft SQL Server to SAP HANA and from on-premise to Microsoft Azure as a single, six-month project, achieving the expected performance, size and systems stability improvements.
 The positive results of these implementations onto Microsoft Azure led us to move other supporting SAP applications to Microsoft Azure, including SAP Fiori® and SAP Solution Manager.